 It had never happened before, but that didn’t stop Syracuse.
-In 2016, the Orange became the first No. 10 seed to reach the Final Four since the tournament expanded to 64 teams with its 68-62 victory against Virginia.
+In 2016, the Orange became the first No. 10 seed to reach the Final Four since the tournament expanded to 64 teams, with its 68-62 victory against No. 1 seed Virginia.
 Syracuse fell to eventual national runner-up North Carolina, 83-66, in the Final Four, but history had already been made.

 The Orange’s magical run added to what is an impressive resume for No. 10 seeds.
 Twenty-three teams seeded 10th have reached the Sweet 16 and eight of those teams have advanced to the Elite Eight.